I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprintschemafeature-getoption.md

 ## -remarks
 <p>When the requested feature, option or property is not found, this method returns S_FALSE and sets a NULL pointer on the output object of the feature, option or property.</p>

-<p>So if the <a href="https://msdn.microsoft.com/library/windows/hardware/hh451398">IPrintSchemaTicket</a> object does not contain the specified feature, option or property, the app must obtain an <a href="https://msdn.microsoft.com/library/windows/hardware/hh451256">IPrintSchemaCapabilities</a> object and query it via <a href="print.iprintschemacapabilities_getfeaturebykeyname">IPrintSchemaCapabilities::GetFeatureByKeyName</a> or via <a href="print.iprintschemacapabilities_getfeature">IPrintSchemaCapabilities::GetFeature</a>.</p>

-<p>When the requested feature, option or property is not found, this method returns S_FALSE and sets a NULL pointer on the output object of the feature, option or property.</p>

-<p>So if the <a href="https://msdn.microsoft.com/library/windows/hardware/hh451398">IPrintSchemaTicket</a> object does not contain the specified feature, option or property, the app must obtain an <a href="https://msdn.microsoft.com/library/windows/hardware/hh451256">IPrintSchemaCapabilities</a> object and query it via <a href="print.iprintschemacapabilities_getfeaturebykeyname">IPrintSchemaCapabilities::GetFeatureByKeyName</a> or via <a href="print.iprintschemacapabilities_getfeature">IPrintSchemaCapabilities::GetFeature</a>.</p>
+<p>So if the <a href="..\printerextension\nn-printerextension-iprintschematicket.md">IPrintSchemaTicket</a> object does not contain the specified feature, option or property, the app must obtain an <a href="..\printerextension\nn-printerextension-iprintschemacapabilities.md">IPrintSchemaCapabilities</a> object and query it via <a href="print.iprintschemacapabilities_getfeaturebykeyname">IPrintSchemaCapabilities::GetFeatureByKeyName</a> or via <a href="print.iprintschemacapabilities_getfeature">IPrintSchemaCapabilities::GetFeature</a>.</p>

 ## -requirements
 <table>